csps-efpc-daan-students-etudiants/team-6/prototype/README.md

 ```bash
 npm start
 ```
+Once the server is running, you can access the pages from `http://localhost:8080`.

 # Build production assets
 If you want to build the CSS/JS assets to deploy to a server, use:
 ```bash
 npm run build
 ```
-The bundles and fonts will be put in the `./dist` folder.
+The CSS/JS bundles and fonts will be put in the `./dist` folder.

 # Dependencies
 The prototype uses the following: